North Water Reclamation Plant Expansion

 Are you using any new or innovative technologies?

-New primary clarifier will help remove solids before they go the aeration basin.
-Saved us from having to build a second aeration basin.
+A new primary clarifier is being installed will help remove solids before they go the aeration basin, which will save us the cost of having to build a second aeration basin.

-Changing disinfection from chlorine to UV – less chemical usage.
+We are also changing our disinfection from chlorine to UV, which will lead to less chemical usage.
 UV is a well-known technology that requires less work to meet discharge requirements.
-The new building is also already sized for build-out to meet anticipated demand increases.

-We’re changing the digesters from aerobic to ATAD, because it will reduce the number of solids we produce.
-Currently we produce Class B biosolids which have to be disposed in a landfill, but will now produce Class A biosolids which can be used agriculture, etc.
+Additionally, we’re changing the digesters we use from aerobic to ATAD, which will reduce the number of solids we produce.
+Currently we produce Class B biosolids which have to be disposed in a landfill, but in the future we will produce Class A biosolids which may be used in other ways such ad agricultural fertilizer.
+ATAD will decrease the amount of biosolids we produce, which will decrease our hauling costs as well.

 Who can I contact with questions?